gwen001/autoknoxss/README.md

 ## All-in-one
 Automate the automation.
-This script will try to get urls from a domain using wget and immediatly send the new discovered to KNOXSS.
+This script will try to get urls from a domain using wget (default) or Google scrapping and immediatly send the new discovered to KNOXSS.
 Since it has been coded very quickly, there is no option, you have to change user-agent and cookies in the code.

-Usage: `php allinone.php <url> <wpnonce>`
+Usage: `php allinone.php <url> <wpnonce> <source>`
-Example: `php allinone.php http://10degres.net c3uhce78`
+Example: `php allinone.php http://10degres.net c3uhce78 google`
 <br>
 <br>